oracle-livelabs/developer/dev-ai-app-dev-finance/codingbasics/codingbasics.md

     ![connect](./images/connect.png " ")

->**Note:** The last line, `cursor = connection.cursor()`, creates a cursor object from the established Oracle database connection.
+>**Note:** The last line, `cursor = connection.cursor()`, creates a cursor object from the established Oracle AI Database connection.
 A cursor acts as a control structure that enables the execution of SQL queries and retrieval of results from the database.
 It is essential for sending SQL commands, fetching data, and iterating through query results.
 We will be using the cursor object in later steps of this lab.
 The object persists in the notebook session, so you can use it in subsequent cells without re-establishing the connection.

 ## Task 3: Create tables and insert data